 If my friend had responded with the neutrality of surprise, disbelief or simple disagreement to my suggestion to break up, then you could presume that there wasn’t much to take notice of in what I’d shared.
 It could have been brushed off as something inconsequential, even readily dismissed as a far fetched idea.
 But the fact that his response was so extreme as to cut off our friendship suggests that there’s a great deal of relevance in my suggestion.
 It’s just too uncomfortable for him to contemplate.

 These strong reactions occur when something buried has been uncovered.
 Some backlog of repressed or denied feeling has suddenly been punctured.
 Do we bark or attack in response to the intrusion, or do we surrender ourselves to be rearranged in the chaos of what’s been unexpectedly revealed?

 Our relationship to the truth is pivotal to our evolution.
 Do we fight and deny or do we yield?

 Strong emotional reactions can be a great deterrent to keep others from the things we don’t want to own up to.
 Some people will lash out in anger, some will collapse in tears, some will twist an argument around into attack, some will point in blame, others will turn on the silent treatment.
 There are different emotional flavours according to different personalities.
-Whatever the strategy, essentially we employ it in an attempt to force the messengers of truth to desist.
+Whatever the strategy, essentially we employ it in an attempt to dismiss the messengers of truth.